 I recommend that you read articles first and if you enjoy the writings of the author perhaps go and find other stuff written by them; or if you are reading an article about a saint and enjoy it, go and find a book about the saint.
 If you want help finding a particular book, please use the contact form on the home page of my blog and I’ll try to help you get it.

-You can find my vast collection of PDF books here which saints lives, spiritual teachings and many other things.
+I have a vast collection of PDF books and articles here which include saints lives, spiritual teachings and many other things.

 Ascetics & martyrs